AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-faqs.md

 ### 3. What is required to configure v3 Manifests? {#configure-v3}

-For enabling v3 Manifest, you must:
+For enabling v3 Manifest, do the following:

 * Update Dispatcher.
   See [Configuring Dispatcher for Manifest Version v3](https://experienceleague.adobe.com/en/docs/experience-manager-screens/user-guide/administering/dispatcher-configurations-aem-screens#configuring-dispatcherv3) for more details.